 In the past, watts were commonly used to determine a bulb's brightness.
-However, nowadays, lumen is widely used.
-And as projectors become more and more popular, ANSI lumen occurs in recent years.
+However, nowadays, lumens are widely used.
+And as projectors become more and more popular, ANSI lumens occur in recent years.

-In this article, you'll learn what are lumen and ANSI lumen, how to convert between the two, as well as many ANSI lumens you'll need for your projector.
+In this article, you'll learn what are lumens and ANSI lumens, how to convert between the two, as well as many ANSI lumens you'll need for your projector.

-Lumens are different from watts, which measure the amount of energy a light source consumes.
+Lumen is different from watts, which measure the amount of energy a light source consumes.
 A light bulb with a higher wattage will not necessarily produce more lumens, and may even produce less if it is less efficient.
-In other words, the brightness of a light source depends on its lumen output, not its wattage.
+In other words, the brightness of a light source depends on its lumens output, not its wattage.

 An ANSI lumen is a unit of measurement that specifies the brightness of a projector's image.
 ANSI stands for American National Standards Institute, which is an organization that sets standards for various industries, including the projector industry.